Helion Energy: Funding

 Helion Energy received $7 million in funding from NASA, the United States Department of Energy and the Department of Defense, followed by $1.5 million from the private sector in August 2014, through the seed accelerators Y Combinator and Mithril Capital Management.

 In 2021, the company was valued at 3 billion dollars.
 As of late 2021, investment totaled $77.8 million.
 In November 2021, Helion received $500 million in Series E funding, with an additional $1.7 billion of commitments tied to specific milestones.
 The funding was mainly led by Sam Altman, CEO of OpenAI, who is also the executive chairman of Helion.

 As of January 2025, after a $425 million Series F funding round, Helion Energy was valued at $5.4 billion.
 Investors in the company grew to include Nucor Corporation, Lightspeed, SoftBank Group's Vision Fund 2, and a university endowment.

 Criticism

 Retired Princeton Plasma Physics Laboratory researcher Daniel Jassby mentioned Helion Energy in a letter included in the American Physical Society newsletter Physics & Society (April 2019) as being among fusion start-ups allegedly practicing "voodoo fusion" rather than legitimate science.
 He noted that the company is one of several that has continually claimed "power in 5 to 10 years, but almost all have apparently never produced a single D–D fusion reaction".

-The same 2018 MITRE/JASON report, commissioned by the US Department of Energy's ARPA-E, said that Helion project leads or literature stated that they need a 40 tesla magnetic field for commercial viability, had the capability for an 8 tesla field in their prototype, and projected they would achieve breakeven in 2023.
-The report stated that the primary challenge with Helion's approach is "whether they can simultaneously achieve sufficiently high compression while maintaining plasma stability".
+The same 2018 MITRE/JASON report commissioned by ARPA-E evaluated Helion’s approach and identified the key technical challenge as “whether they can simultaneously achieve sufficiently high compression while maintaining plasma stability”.